RDFLib/rdflib/docs/graphs_bnodes.rst

     >>> graph1.identifier
     rdflib.BNode('VLjQILCh4')

-In [1] when I mention the Graph identifier the return is a persistent URIRef (i.e. it can be used out of the current model as well) which gives me a unique name for the graph and now I am free to use it in other model as well - may be it can be used for merging graphs.
-Where as in [2] and [3] when I mention Graph identifier the return is a BNode which changes values every time we invoke it (and hence BNodes have local scope and are not good for using outside the model).
+In [1] when I mention the Graph identifier, the return is a persistent URIRef (i.e. it can be used out of the current model as well) which gives me a unique name for the graph and now I am free to use it in other model as well - maybe it can be used for merging graphs.

+Whereas in [2] and [3], when I mention Graph identifier the return is a BNode which changes value every time we invoke it (and hence BNodes have local scope and are not good for using outside the model).

 My query was simply to know why the Model "identifier" is giving BNode in [2] comparing to a persistent URI in case [1]?
 In ConjunctiveGraph, identifier is inherited from the Graph class.